umr-marbec/git-training/aide-memoire/README.md

 ## GitHub account

+First step is to create a GitHub account [here](https://github.com/join)

 Tips about the name account:

 -   Use your actual name!
 -   Shorter is better than longer!
 -   Be as unique as possible!
--   Re-use your name from other context, e.g. , , !
+-   Re-use your name from other context

 ## Git is already installed?